TL;DR: Is Granola AI Worth It in 2026?

 The poster uses Granola to transcribe meetings.
 Even though the Google Workspace calendar triggers transcripts, they say there’s no post-call workflow to automatically send meeting notes from one place to another.

-The user specifies in a comment that they want to automatically sync notes to a Google Doc without copying and pasting, but that appears to be impossible as of July 2025.
+The user specifies in a comment that they want to automatically sync notes to a Google Doc without copying and pasting, but that appears to be impossible to do natively as of January 2026.
+However, if you have Zapier, they are more than willing to help out.
+Just look how much effort they’re putting in to get ranked on Google.

 This is a bit of a red flag for teams that require post-call automation.
 A large part of the reason why AI meeting assistants are becoming so popular is because they help to automate tasks that were previously too manual, like transcription.
 But what good is that, if there’s no post-call automation too?